Every Nicolas Winding Refn Film Ranked

 Similar to a Nicolas Winding Refn Film: Mandy (2018)

 Most of the film is similar.
-No easy explanations, no simple sequence of events, no workoutable elements to really understand the characters.
+No easy explanations, no simple sequence of events, no predictable elements to really understand the characters.
 On the face of it, it is about Julian looking for the man who killed his brother.
-Shot in Bangkok, parts of the film feel like an Orientalist’s gaze, of exoticism and mysticism, but the juxtaposition is effective in inducing a surreal narrative.
+Shot in Bangkok, parts of the film feel like an Orientalist’s view of exoticism and mysticism, but the juxtaposition is effectively inducing a surreal narrative.

 7. Valhalla Rising (2009)

 This film is packed like tree rings, winding in and out with varying degrees of stiffness.
 The initial part of Valhalla Rising is a cinematic essay on theism, a Norse warrior’s (Mads Mikkelsen) journey with a group of Crusaders, who hope to find the Holy Land.
-But gradually, there is a demise from a linear plot of mythology and paganism, and the film shifts to an unsettling philosophical mixture.
+But gradually, there is a shift from the linear plot of mythology and paganism, and the film becomes an unsettling, philosophical mixture.

 6. The Neon Demon (2016)

 Refn’s latest celluloid venture is the pensiveness of fashion and form.
 Art here is a mirror for the progression of an individual within a society.
 A dialectic of accepting and acceptance.
-Are we wired as innate compassionates?
-And does metamorphosizing into inscription-ed beings bring out the transgressions of the world?
+Are we innately compassionate?
+And does metamorphosizing into inscribed beings bring out the transgressions of the world?
 Elle Fanning as an aspiring model, also the model organism for this existential treatise is spectacular in her role.